YCChenVictor/blog-frontend/_posts/react/2021-06-15-React-2-Component-&-Prop.md

 note: to be continued
 ---

-## Introduction
+## Summary
-I am going to render component: Clock, trying to explain the concept of component and props.
+1. I am going to render component: Clock, trying to explain the concept of component and props.
+2. The main concept: from functional form to class form.

 ## Why
 Why to use component? skip

 ## How
 ### Basic Concept
-A truly basic object can be created as follow, which is literally a function that return an object with css and html and can be called somewhere else
+A truly basic object can be created as follow, which is literally a function that returns an object with css and html and can be called somewhere else
 ```
 function Clock() {
   return (